dsidavis/Rexamples/README.md

 # Rexamples
-Simple repository that people can follow along with during an R working group
+Simple repository that people can follow along with during an R working group.